How fast will my data be on a 5G plan?

 A 5G phone plan provides 5G data to cover your connectivity needs.
 These plans couldn’t have come at a better time than now, when the Internet of Things (IoT) is taking off – with demonstrated consumer applications such as smartwatches, kid trackers, pet trackers, dashboard cams, and more.

-As such, 5G phone plans may be far more likely to be geared towards, or consider, secondary devices such as smartwatches.
+As such, 5G phone plans can share data with secondary devices such as smartwatches.
 This means phone companies offering 5G phone plans will benefit from offering more shared data plans and family plans than usual.

 Australia’s big three telcos’ market share as the 5G market competition begins.
 Source.